ChandulaNethmal/chandulanethmal.github.io/_posts/2020-12-17-Digital_Camera.md

 DSLRs are popular among photographers because they offer a wide range of creative control, high image quality, and fast performance.
 Some of the key features of DSLR cameras include:

-#### Interchangeable lenses:
-Has a removable lens mount, allowing you to swap out lenses to achieve different focal lengths, apertures, and other effects.
-(Usually lenses are very expensive :D )

-#### Manual controls:
-Offers manual controls for exposure, white balance, focus, and other settings, giving you greater control over the final image.

 #### Viewfinder:
 A DSLR camera has an optical viewfinder, which allows you to preview the scene directly through the lens.
 This can be helpful in bright light(eg: display isn't visible due to sunlight).